johnwight/Cross-platform-Targeting-with-Adobe-Audience-Manager/README.md

 # Cross-Platform Targeting with Adobe Audience Manager
 Integrate Adobe Audience Manager with Adobe I/O for Cross-Platform Targeting

 These instructions describe how to to implement cross-platform targeting solutions with Adobe Experience Cloud and Adobe I/O products integration.
-The solution uses the following Adobe products:

 1. [Introduction](#Introduction)